mortman/OpenSnack/scones.md

 Preheat oven to 365F

 Mix flour, salt and baking powder.
 Add butter and work by hand into the flour until a sandy texture.
 In a separate bowl mix together milk, sugar, egg and vanilla.
 Reserving 2-3 tablespoons of the liquid, add milk mixture to the flour and mix until it comes together and is not sticky.
 DO NOT OVERWORK.

 Roll out in a sheet about an 1” thick.
-Cut into scones (2.5” is ideal) Place on baking sheet, brush the tops with reserved  milk mixture.
+Cut into scones (2.5” is ideal).

+Place on baking sheet, brush the tops with reserved  milk mixture.

 Bake for 17 mins.